tg/httpterm/README.md

     pending, err := s.ListenAndServe()

     fmt.Print(err) // will be nil if close has been triggered
-    <-pending      // wait for pending requests
+    <-pending      // wait for pending requests (channel will be closed)
 }
 ```